leoosborne/waterfall-finder/README.md

 3. "Visualize data in a user friendly way. (e.g. graph, chart, etc.)."

     - [ ] Using Chart.js, show how much rain has fallen per hour over the past five days.
-    - [ ] Using Google Earth, show the watershed area above each falls.
-    - [ ] Using the accuwheather API, display the weather forecast for the next five days.
+    - [ ] Using the function, show the approximate time that waterfalls will be flowing.

 4. "Retrieve data from a third-party API and use it to display something within your app."
     - [ ] Historic area rainfall for the past 1 hour useing the Accuweather API.